bnguyen467/team-profile-generator/README.md

 3. To run the application, run the command "node app.js"

 ## Tests
 The application uses npm jest for tests.
-Therefore, run the comman "npm run test" to test the application.
+Therefore, run the command "npm run test" to test the application.

 ## Questions
 Find me on github: [bnguyen467](https://github.com/bnguyen467)